 Kennedy would visit the university once more while on the campaign trail in 1960.
 On May 14, 1960, over 4,000 students greeted the presidential contender on the eve of his victory in the Maryland Democratic primary election.
 After receiving a standing ovation that lasted over two minutes, Kennedy called for a higher minimum wage, medical aid for the elderly, and increased federal spending on education.
 After his speech ended, Kennedy left Ritchie Coliseum with a stuffed terrapin, which was presented to him by the state chairman of the Youth for Kennedy organization.
 Though this was his last visit- Kennedy would never visit Maryland after he was elected president- it was not the end of his relationship with the university.

-The Mighty Sound of Maryland, the university’s own marching band, was selected to play at Kennedy’s inauguration.
+The University of Maryland Marching Band was selected to play at Kennedy’s inauguration.
 Braving a snowstorm that almost canceled the entire inaugural parade, the band marched in front of the newly elected president on a cold January day.
 This marked the third time that the band played in a presidential inauguration, a total that has been raised to five today.

 For a campus that was not previously known for being political in the early 1960s, John F. Kennedy’s visits were important events that helped students think more about politics and the government that was right next door in Washington.